underscoreio/essential-scala/collections/working-with-seq.md

 | `Seq(1, 2, 3).foldRight(0)(_ + _)`  | `(1 + (2 + (3 + 0)))`    | Evaluation is right to left
 |===========================================|

 The fold methods are very flexible.
-In fact we can write any transformation on a sequence in terms of fold!
-This is very deep result, and it goes beyond sequences.
+In fact we can write *any* transformation on a sequence in terms of fold!
+This is very deep theoretical result, and it goes beyond sequences.
 For any *algebraic datatype* there is a systematic process to define a fold that is a universal transformation for that datatype.
-We're not going to go deeper in this here, but be aware of it in your future study of functional programming.
+We're not going to go deeper into this here, but be aware of the power and fundamental nature of fold in your future study of functional programming.

+### foreach

 There is one more traversal method that is commonly used: `foreach`.
-Unlike `map`, `flatMap` and the `fold`s, `foreach` is executed purely for its sideffects.
+Unlike `map`, `flatMap` and the `fold`s, `foreach` does not return a useful result -- we use it purely for its side-effects.
 The type table is:

 | Method | We have  | We provide | We get   |
 |--------+----------+------------+----------|
 | `foreach` | `Seq[A]` | `A => Unit` | `Unit` |
 |==========|

-An example of when you'd use `foreach` is if you were printing the elements of a sequence.
+A great example using `foreach` is printing the elements of a sequence:

+{% highlight scala %}
+scala> List(1, 2, 3).foreach(num => println("And a " + num + "..."))
+And a 1...
+And a 2...
+And a 3...
+{% endhighlight %}

 ### Algebra of transformations